pnp/blog/content/post/what-i-as-a-non-dev-learned-as-i-created-my-first-power-app.md

 process and it's actually good for you.

-If you are building a canvas app, you can undo every step you take, so there is actually little risk to try things out.
-Click and see, what happens.
+If you are building a canvas app, you can undo every step you take, so there is actually little risk to try things out. select and see, what happens.
 It will teach you a lot.

 Here is a little trick that I found especially useful: Always make a